 I am starting with easily achievable goals that get progressively harder, as follows:

 - Gathering 50 letters of support.

-- Organizing & completing a “HotBox Design Challenge” by May 2019 to improve energy efficiency of movable tiny homes (RVs)
+- Organizing & completing a “HotBox Design Challenge” to improve energy efficiency of movable tiny homes (RVs)

-- Building a tiny home that is an example in energy efficiency by August 2019
+- Building a tiny home that is an example in energy efficiency by Christmas 2019

-- Build the best possible example of a disaster resilient home beginning 2020.
+- Build the best possible example of a disaster resilient home beginning summer of 2020.